ros/diagnostics/ros2diagnostics/README.md

-# ROS2 diagnostic cli
+# ROS2 diagnostics CLI

 ROS2 cli to analysis and monitor `/diagnostics` topic It's alternative to `diagnostic_analysis` project that not ported yet to ROS2.

-The project add `diagnostics` command to ROS2 cli with there verbs.
+The project add `diagnostics` command to ROS2 cli with three verbs:

 - list
-- show
+- echo
 - csv

 ### list